hasathcharu/exam-candidate-verification/README.md

 #### 1. **Signature Forgery Detection using Vision and Text Embeddings**

 This module detects offline signature forgeries using CLIP, without requiring prior samples from the individual.
 It addresses challenges like intra-personal variations common in exam settings.
-Instead of comparing signatures directly, the model uses visual–textual associations to assess authenticity.
+Instead of comparing signatures directly, the model uses visual-textual associations to detect attempts to forge a signature.

 #### 2. **Quick Handwriting Verification with Automatic Feature Extraction**

-This module verifies handwriting using automatically extracted features from compact texture representations.
+This module verifies handwriting using features extracted using a vision transformer from compact texture representations.
 It supports two verification modes:
 - Standard Mode: Uses one sample per writer.
 - Two-Speed Mode: Uses both normal and fast handwriting samples to handle intra-writer variability.